Thesis defense by Tiffany Matias

 Guillaume MARREL, Professor, University of Avignon

-Magali NONJON, Senior Lecturer, Science Po Aix
+Magali NONJON, Associate Professor, Sciences Po Aix

 Éric SAVARESE, Professor, University of Montpellier

-Nadège VEZINAT, Professor, University of Paris 8
+Nadège VEZINAT, Professor, Paris 8 University

 Thesis summary: